PhMuseum Days 2026 Photography Festival Open Call

 5th edition

-We look forward to reviewing your applications - together with a jury comprising photographers who exhibited within the last edition - and to welcoming you to Bologna!
+We look forward to reviewing your applications - together with a jury comprising photographers who exhibited within the last edition - with the hope your work will contribute to explore the space of archipelagic thinking.

 • Prizes